wp-plugins/content-aware-sidebars/readme.txt

 Yes.

-If the theme supports dynamic widget areas/sidebars, new sidebars can be created to replace or merge with those.
+If the theme supports dynamic widget areas/sidebars, new sidebars can be created to replace or merge with those under certain conditions.
 If not, it is still possible to create sidebars and then use the function `display_ca_sidebar()` in the theme.

 = Will Content Aware Sidebars work with/support my plugin? =

+Work with?
+Yes.

+Support?
 Most likely.

 If the plugin uses public Custom Post Types or Custom Taxonomies, these will automatically be supported.
-Additionally, Content Aware Sidebars uses modules with WordPress Hooks that you can control and features builtin support for some of the most popular plugins in the WordPress Repository.
+Additionally, Content Aware Sidebars uses modules with WordPress Hooks that you can control and it features builtin support for some of the most popular plugins in the WordPress Repository.

+Content Aware Sidebars will never alter data used by your plugin.

 = My new sidebar is not displayed where I expect it to? =

-All content rules are dependent of each other (when they collide), which makes it possible to create extremely focused rules for where to display a sidebar; e.g. with posts written by a given author AND with a given category.
-However, this also means that it currently is not possible to create a single sidebar that should be displayed with posts by a given author OR with a given category.
-This has to be done with two or more sidebars.
+As of version 2.0, all types of content added to a condition group will be recognized as associated.
+The introduction of these groups has made it possible to create extremely focused and at the same time distinct conditions for when to display a sidebar.

+You can have one group with the conditions "All posts containing tag X" and another group with "All pages written by author Y".
+The sidebar will then be displayed with all posts containing tag X **or** all pages authored by Y.
+The conditions "All posts containing tag X and written by author Y" in one group are possible as well.

+The downside to this is that, currently, Content Aware Sidebars does not validate that the content you add to a group actually is associated.
+Creating a group with the conditions "All posts and Search Results" is possible, but it will never be satisfied because the types of content (post type and static page) are incompatible.

-Note the exposure setting as it determines whether the selected rules apply to archives, singulars or both.
+Also note the exposure setting as it determines whether the selected content apply to archives, singulars or both.

 = All content items are not listed in the sidebar editor? =

-For the plugin to scale better such that sites with a lot of content can use it, only the 20 recent items are listed for each type of content in the sidebar editor (excluding items previously selected when updating a sidebar).
-To find and select the rest, simply use the search function above the list.
+As of version 2.0, several types of content have pagination in the sidebar editor.
+Items can also by found with a search function.

-Note that only public, private and scheduled items are displayed.
+For post types, only public, private and scheduled items are displayed.

 = How do I use display_ca_sidebar( $args )? =